CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 This service is subject to charges in your BigQuery project, according to your pricing settings.
 Please check https://cloud.google.com/bigquery/pricing for more information.

+When using the [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage/) (activated with the `storage_api` parameter) pricing may differ; see "BigQuery Storage API Pricing" in the Google BigQuery documentation: https://cloud.google.com/bigquery/pricing#storage-api.

 ##### The billing project

-The project used to bill expenses is either:
-- the billing project associated to your user if you configured it through `Settings > Account > Connect to external data sources`
-- PLANNED the one set through the `billing_project` parameter, which is mandatory when using authorization through Service Account credentials.
+The project used to bill expenses is the one set through the `billing_project` parameter, which is mandatory.

 Query charges apply to the billing project regardless of the project acting as source of data.